One Week Itinerary in the Faroe Islands

 Day 1 – Arrival | Gásadalur, Bøur, Norðradalsskarð

-Start your Faroe Islands holiday by visiting the small village Bøur.
-This cute village is situated only a short drive from the airport where all flights to Faroe Islands land.
+Start your Faroe Islands holiday and itinerary by visiting the small settlement Bøur.
+This cute hamlet is situated only a short drive from the airport where all flights to Faroe Islands land.
 In Bøur you will have a great view towards the Tindhólmur islet and the Drangarnir sea-stacks.
 Enjoy walking in between old turf-roofed houses and narrow paths.

 Tindhólmur is the quaintest and most strikingly beautiful islet in the Faroes.
 Its shape proclaims the monstrous destructiveness of ocean storms.
 On the near side this half-mountain sweeps steeply downwards to low flat shelves of pasture land reaching to the rocky shore.
 You will have the best view of Tindhólmur from the village Bøur.